 Christy-Award winner Angela Hunt writes for readers who expect the unexpected in novels.
-With over four million copies of her books sold worldwide, she is the best-selling author of more than 125 works ranging from picture books (The Tale of Three Trees) to non-fiction books, to novels.
+With over five million copies of her books sold worldwide, she is the best-selling author of more than 150 works ranging from picture books (The Tale of Three Trees) to non-fiction books, to novels.

-Now that her two children have reached their twenties, Angie and her husband live in Florida with Very Big Dogs (a direct result of watching Turner and Hooch and Sandlot too many times).
+Now that her two children are grown, Angie and her husband live in Florida with Very Big Dogs (a direct result of watching Turner and Hooch and Sandlot too many times).
 This affinity for mastiffs has not been without its rewards–one of their dogs was featured on Live with Regis and Kelly as the second-largest canine in America.
 Their dog received this dubious honor after an all-expenses-paid trip to Manhattan for the dog and the Hunts, complete with VIP air travel and a stretch limo in which they toured New York City.

 Afterward, the dog gave out pawtographs at the airport.

 Also in 2006, Angela completed her Master of Biblical Studies in Theology degree.
-She completed her doctorate in 2008 and was accepted into a Th.D. program in 2009.
+She completed her doctorate in biblical studies in 2008 and her Th.D. in 2015.
 When she’s not home reading or writing, Angie often travels to teach writing workshops at schools and writers’ conferences.
-And to talk about her dogs, of course.
-She is also an avid photographer, using her photos to help find homes for her local SPCA’s shelter animals.
+And to talk about her pets, of course.
+She is also an avid photographer, using her photos to help find homes for animals at local rescues.

 Learn more about Angela and her books through these interviews…